How to Get a Hardship License in Florida

 If you need to hire an attorney to help you contest a suspension or obtain a hardship license in Florida, then contact an experienced criminal defense attorney in Tampa, FL.

-During this initial hearing, we can also help you understand the problems you might have when seeking the hardship license.
+During this initial hearing, we can also help you understand the problems you might have when seeking a hardship license.

 Most people do NOT need an attorney to obtain a hardship license.
 Some people, however, want to hire an experienced attorney to help them through every step of the process.
 If you need help, call Sammis Law Firm to schedule a consultation.